nus-cs2103-AY2021S1/ip/docs/README.md

 Invalid commands or parameters and unexpected exceptions (such as file accessing) may cause Duke to display an error message to the user.

+Tips: please be reminded that commands are case-sensitive.

 Example of error-arsing commands: